verbb/formie/docs/integrations/elements/entry.md

 If you turn on **Update Entries**, you can also choose which attributes or unique fields should be used to find an existing entry before updating it.

-Turn on **Update on Submission Edit** to keep the linked entry in sync when a submission is edited and re-submitted on the front end.
+To re-run this integration when a submission is edited, configure **When integrations re-run** under **Integrations → Settings** on the form.

 When a form submission is created successfully, a queue job will run to create the entry element after the users' submission.